mattyrb/bmm-etg-raster-fill/WALKTHROUGH.md

     python prep_basin.py 173A_RailroadValleyNorth

-This creates the basin directory structure and clips covariates from the statewide subsets:
+This creates the basin directory structure, clips covariates from the statewide subsets, and derives HAND from the basin's clipped DEM:

     basins/173A_RailroadValleyNorth/
         input/
             DEM.tif
             BpS.tif
             WTD.tif
+            HAND.tif
         output/
         config.toml

+HAND derivation uses whitebox-tools (FillDepressions, D8 flow accumulation, stream extraction, ElevationAboveStream) and typically takes 10-30 seconds per basin.
+If HAND derivation fails for a basin in a batch run, the basin continues without HAND rather than aborting.

+Optional flags for HAND control:

+    python prep_basin.py 173A_RailroadValleyNorth --skip-hand
+    python prep_basin.py 173A_RailroadValleyNorth --hand-threshold 500

 ## 5. Place your data files